-An avid wine enthusiast since his early thirties, after many years of ‘research’, Trevor Harch came to his own conclusion that there really was no other wine that tasted as good as Barossa Shiraz!
-So why not make some yourself?
+An avid wine enthusiast since his early thirties, after many years of ‘research’, Trev Harch came to his own conclusion that there really was no other wine that tasted as good as Barossa Shiraz! …So why not make some yourself?

-Trevor took it upon himself to become an unofficial spokesman for the Barossa and spent the following decade ‘bringing the Barossa to Queensland’, showcasing and supporting boutique Barossa wineries wherever possible through his retail and wholesale avenues.
-He even opened Brisbane’s premiere wine bar, which he called Bar Barossa of course!
+Trevor took it upon himself to become an unofficial spokesman for the Barossa and spent the following decade ‘bringing the Barossa to Queensland’, showcasing and supporting boutique Barossa wineries wherever possible, through his retail and wholesale avenues.
+He even opened Brisbane’s premiere wine bar, which he dubbed ‘Bar Barossa’ of course!

 Never shy of a bit of hard work, throughout all of this Trevor was also overseeing his well established avocado and persimmon farm, whilst running the Sunshine Coast’s largest construction company as co-founder and Managing Director.

-With the lure of the land becoming simply too strong to ignore, rather than wait to retire down to their ‘Garden of Eden’ as they call it, Trevor and Marilyn packed up their Sunshine Coast lives in 2013 and permanently relocated to the vineyard’s homestead.
-With retirement still many years off for this hard working farm boy, Trevor has every intention of working his land and nurturing his grapes until he’s 103!
+For Trev it was soon time to clear out all his other business distractions to focus completely on this wine making game.
+With the lure of the land becoming simply too strong to ignore, rather than wait to retire down to their ‘Garden of Eden’ as they call it, Trev and Marilyn packed up their Buderim lives in 2013 and permanently relocated to the vineyard’s homestead.
+With retirement still many years off for this hard-working farm boy, Trev has every intention of working his land and nurturing his grapes until he’s 103!

 With son-in-law Darren Naylor on board (a wine aficionado in his own right, with over 15 years industry experience), Trev drives the business and focuses on his love; the land, while Darren drives our sales, travelling all over Australia and around the world to support our export markets.